gelemias/RDGliderViewController/README.md

 - Drag and drop the mention files onto your project and make sure to select **Copy items** if needed.

-- Use `#import "RDGliderViewController.h"`.
+- Add this `#import "RDGliderViewController.h"` at the beginning of your class.

 ## Usage

+//

 ## Author

-RDGliderViewController, gelemias@gmail.com
+Guillermo RD, gelemias@gmail.com

 ## License